OfficerPolr/FiveM-Custom-Sounds/README.md

 Date: 8/26/17 11:44AM EST
 * Fixed some hyperlinks, Fixed TODO List, Fixed what the .rpf was for, for "Disabled Loading Music"

+Date: 8/26/17 01:07PM EST
+* Updated all files, good for download.
+Updated readme on most files.